 The controls detailed in this document will be communicated to visitors as follows:

-• Signage outside the entrance to the Museum explaining visiting rules (and repeated through admissions area and exhibition areas) using pictograms and easy to understand language.
+- Signage in the Museum explaining visiting recommendations and requirements using pictograms and easy to understand language.

-• Clear communication in place at the entrance and throughout the Museum to remind visitors of visiting requirements, including loud-speaker announcements.
+- Clear communication in place at the entrance and throughout the Museum to remind visitors of visiting recommendations and requirements, including loud-speaker announcements.

 As per GOV regulations visitors shouldn’t leave their home to visit the museum if they have:

 - Any symptoms of coronavirus (a high temperature, a new, continuous cough or a loss or change to sense of smell or taste) OR